By Terry Corbell

 - About 14 percent didn’t know how much they saved.

-- About 60 percent aren’t optimistic – they forecast their failure to continue to achieve at least 50 percent of their attained saving
+— About 60 percent aren’t optimistic – they forecast their failure to continue to achieve at least 50 percent of their attained savings.

-Lean programs have been used widely in the past four decades, as a catalyst for cost-cutting and continuous improvement.
+Lean programs have been widely used for the past five decades, as a catalyst for cost-cutting and continuous improvement.
 Original adopters included General Electric, Motorola and Toyota.

 So what’s the problem?